pablo87f/watch-face-simulator/README.md

-# Watch face
+# Watch face simulator

-A sample of analog and digital watches made with ReactJS inspired by smartwatch watch faces
+A apliccation that simulate a sample of analog and digital watches made with ReactJS inspired by smartwatch watch faces

 ## Starting